Mofahdi/VASP_2_Wannier90/README.md

 # vasp_wannier90

-element {
-  font-size: 75;
-}This python script is meant to create input files to run wannier90 from VASP inputs files
+<h1 align="left">This python script is meant to create input files to run wannier90 from VASP inputs files</h1>